kristuff/minitoring/README.md

 ## Limitations/known issues/TODO
 - You cannot be logged in with the same account on multiple devices at the same time (**won't fix**).
 - Message when login with cookie is not localized (?)
-- Web installer does not honor Mysql and PostgreSQL, for now Sqlite only (**TODO** but for now no periodic monitoring so large database not needed)
+- Web installer does not honor Mysql and PostgreSQL, for now Sqlite only (**TODO** but for now, no periodic monitoring so large database not needed)
 - Packages: deb only, support for `rpm` packages should come soon (**TODO** -> config)
 - Supposes iptables/ip6tables used (**TODO** -> option).
 - Supposes Fail2ban used (**TODO** -> option).
+- Supposes systemd is init program: maintainer scripts take care to check that systemd is the init program before running scripts but there is for now no alternative.
 - Translation in progress
 - Logreader: To add a log file, webserver checks file exists first.
 To add log files like apache logs, located in `/var/log/apache2` on debian, you need to add `execute` permission to that directory (`chmod +x /var/log/apache2`), otherwise, app will refuse to add file saying it doesn't exist.
 Note: no need to add `read` permission to web server as file will be read by a service launch by root.
+- minitoring-client is for now deployed in `/usr/sbin`.
+Admin permission is only required for fail2ban command, that is very very slow (**?** remove fail2ban command from client and move to `/usr/sbin`)
+- App is currently deployed to `/var/www/minitoring` in deb package. (**TODO** deploy app somewhere else and only the `data` part in `/var`